Vibration of a circular membrane

 There exist infinitely many ways in which a membrane can vibrate, each depending on the shape of the membrane at some initial time, and the transverse velocity of each point on the membrane at that time.
 The vibrations of the membrane are given by the solutions of the two-dimensional wave equation with Dirichlet boundary conditions which represent the constraint of the frame.
 It can be shown that any arbitrarily complex vibration of the membrane can be decomposed into a possibly infinite series of the membrane's normal modes.
 This is analogous to the decomposition of a time signal into a Fourier series.

-The study of vibrations on drums led mathematicians to pose a famous mathematical problem on whether the shape of a drum can be heard, with an answer being given in 1992 in the two-dimensional setting.
+The study of vibrations on drums led mathematicians to pose a famous mathematical problem on whether the shape of a drum can be heard, with an answer (it cannot) being given in 1992 in the two-dimensional setting.

-Motivation
+Practical significance

 Analyzing the vibrating drum head problem explains percussion instruments such as drums and timpani.
 However, there is also a biological application in the working of the eardrum.
 From an educational point of view the modes of a two-dimensional object are a convenient way to visually demonstrate the meaning of modes, nodes, antinodes and even quantum numbers.
 These concepts are important to the understanding of the structure of the atom.